adamtow/cronios/documentation.md

 To a machine, this reads as every 2nd hour starting from 9:00 to 17:00.

 Tap **Save and Close** to return to the Edit Cron Job screen.
 Your edited cron job will now feature the new expression.
-Remember to tap **✅ Save Changes** to save your edited cron job back to the Crontab.

 >The Cron Expression Editor can be used outside of creating and editing cron jobs.
-Tap on **✳️ Cron Expression Editor…** from the Cronios Home screen to experiment!
+Tap on **Cron Expression Editor…** from the Cronios Home screen to experiment!

 <hr />